TakeruGrima/Pix-C-/README.md

 # Pix-C-
-Plateform Game for GameJam11 of Gamecodeur A game in lua with C# Monogame.
+Plateform Game for GameJam11 of Gamecodeur A game in C# Monogame.

 Do not copy